dsl-unibe-ch/Mathematical-Methods-for-ML-and-AI/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/KingaS03/Mathematics-for-Machine-Learning-and-Data-Science)

-# Applied Mathematics Course for Machine Learning
+# Self-study course for Mathematics Methods

 ## Overview
 This course creates a bridge between theoretical knowledge and practical application, opening up a new dimension of thinking.
-Through this module, participants will develop new mathematical intuitions by contextualizing theoretical questions within practical scenarios.
+POarticipants will develop new mathematical intuitions by contextualizing theoretical questions within practical scenarios.
 Additionally, the course emphasizes how mathematical skills enhance the understanding and application of machine learning solutions.

 ## Objective
 The aim of this module is to remodel your mathematical knowledge by shifting the focus from abstract mathematics to mathematics with a specific purpose.
 This shift equips you for a deeper dive into machine learning, enhancing your ability to interpret results and optimize models.